ihor/NSPL/README.md

 Non-standard PHP library
 ========================
-An attempt to improve standard PHP API inspired by Python and functional programming.
+An attempt to improve standard PHP API inspired by Python.

 Installation